isomerpages/nhg-redcap/_regulations-and-policies/What Researchers should know.md

 </div>
 <p></p>
 <p><strong>IMPORTANT: </strong>This is <strong><u>NOT</u></strong> an exhaustive
 list.
-<br>We strongly recommend that researchers contact their respective Institution
-Clinical Research Units/Offices if they have any queries about the regulatory requirements for their research activity.</p>
+We strongly recommend that researchers contact their respective Institution Clinical Research Units/Offices if they have any queries about the regulatory requirements for their research activity.</p>
 <p></p>